Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 Or at email@example.com.

 Puppet, Inc. is the US-based parent company and is responsible for the operation and design of the Site and for setting global strategy of Puppet’s marketing activities and the selection and configuration of IT systems.
 Puppet, Inc. has subsidiaries in various countries including Puppet Labs Limited in the UK, Puppet Labs Australia Pty.
 Ltd. In Australia, Puppet Labs s.r.o. in the Czech Republic, Puppet Pte.
-Ltd. in Singapore, Puppet Labs S.R.L. in Romania, and Puppet Kabushiki Kaisha in Japan.
+Ltd. in Singapore, and Puppet Software GmbH in Germany.

-Data protection law in Europe contains a number of “lawful bases” – which are really legal justifications which mean organizations like us are allowed to have your personal information in the first place.
-For our EU users, we have been careful to ensure we have a lawful basis for all data we have.
+Data protection law in the European Economic Area and the United Kingdom contains a number of “lawful bases” – which are really legal justifications which mean organizations like us are allowed to have your personal information in the first place.
+For our EU and UK users, we have been careful to ensure we have a lawful basis for all data we have.
 Our lawful bases include:

 In certain circumstances, we need your personal data to comply with our contractual obligation to deliver Puppet software products and services.
 For example, if you want to use Puppet software products and order or download them through our Site, we need your name and contact details so we can communicate with you and provide the software.